Fanuel-D/movie-rec/writeup.md

 | 4 | The Disappearance of Alice Creed | 0.16 |
 | 5 | 3 Nights in the Desert | 0.16 |

 **Franchise awareness.** For `Shrek Forever After` the two direct sequels head the list, each with a similarity score above 0.31.
 Their overviews share the character names (Shrek, Fiona) and setting (Far Far Away), all colour-highlighted in the CLI.
-This shows that the model captures word overlap and ranks near-duplicates appropriately.
+This shows that the model captures word overlap and ranks near-duplicates appropriately

 **Semantic recall beyond surface words.** More interesting are the non-franchise hits: